DannyBen/jobly-book/src/configuration/logging.md

 ### Logging from within jobs

-All your code in the `./jobs` and `./app` folders have access to a standard Ruby logger.
+All your jobs have access to a standard Ruby logger.

 ```ruby
 # jobs/hello.rb